JacoboLansac/audits/solo/pinlink-phase1-audit.md

         emit List(msg.sender, tokenId, tokenAmount, rentable.collateral, collateralPerUnit, rewardRatePerHour);
     }
 ```
+---

 ### [GAS-4] In `Marketplace.list()`, apply conditional checks before writing `collateralPerUnit` and `rewardRatePerHour`

-In `Marketplace.list()`, apply conditional checks before writing `collateralPerUnit` and `rewardRatePerHour` to storage when the values don't change to save gas.
-It is likely that in re-listing a token, the collateral and reward rate will not change, in which case writing to storage is unnecessary.

-#### Impact: Gas/optimization

-Gas savings when avoiding unnecessary writes to storage.
+In `Marketplace.list()`, the values of `collateralPerUnit` and `rewardRatePerHour` are overwriten every time.
+Writing to storage is one of the most gas-costly operations, and it shoudl be avoided if the value doesn't change.
+As reading from storage is less expensive, as long as the values don't change, it is worth checking first if they have changed.
+Only spend gas in writing when they are different.

 #### Recommendation